 Book in Advance: To offer yourself the best experience, book your tickets in advance, which will minimize the waiting time upon your arrival.
 If you purchase your tickets in advance, you’ll just need to show up fifteen minutes before your allotted time, and you will be guaranteed entry.
 This is not the case if you just show up and wait in line.
 Buy your 9/11 Memorial & Museum Skip-the-Line Timed Entry ticket (via GetYourGuide) before you visit!

 How Long Is the Wait Time

 The wait time for the 9/11 Museum is generally between fifteen minutes and one hour.
-Holidays and weekends attract the most crowds and expect wait times to stretch over an hour during these periods.
+Holidays and weekends attract the most crowds, and expect wait times to stretch over an hour during these periods.
 By purchasing tickets in advance, you can minimize your wait time and guarantee your entry to the museum.

 If you don’t have tickets, the best time to arrive at the attraction is first thing in the morning, where you can expect to wait about fifteen minutes before entering.
-If you arrive after lunch, anticipate waiting up to an hour to purchase your tickets and gain entry into the site.
+If you arrive after lunch, anticipate waiting up to an hour to purchase your tickets and gain entry to the site.

 Most of the visitors to the site line up between noon and 3 pm each day.
 During this time you’ll find the longest crowds to buy your tickets.
 When you arrive at the ticket counter, you’ll see a sign which details the times available for entry on the day.

 If you have to buy tickets for a few hours later, you’ll have to wait around in the local area or a nearby coffee shop before you can enter the museum.
 However, in that case, you can visit the memorial first before heading down to the museum.